LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/introduction/using-this-book.rst

 Repl.it
 ^^^^^^^

-Many examples have links to repl.it.
-This is a site where you write and run your own code.
+Many examples have links to **Repl.it**.
+This website allows you to write and run practice code.
 Repl.it accounts are free, so we encourage you to `sign up for one <https://repl.it/signup>`__.
+More details for using Repl.it will be provided when you :ref:`write your first program <hello-world>`.

-When you want to start putting your own spin on something, you click the "Fork" button and repl.it will make a copy of the code for you.
-This copy will be stored in your personal account.
+As you explore the prepared examples in this book, feel free to make changes to the code.
+If you want to save your edits, click the *Fork* button at the top of the workspace, and Repl.it will store a copy of the code in your personal account.

 Supplemental Content
 --------------------